FREE delivery in the contiguous US!

 'Tis the season for festive coffee shop beverages.
 Those tasty treats are poured into cute and convenient to-go cups that allow you to be on your merry way.
 However, most of these cups contain a plastic or wax coating to prevent leaks, which cannot be recycled or composted.

 A great alternative is to take a travel mug and ask a barista to fill it with your drink of choice.
-Many coffee shops will happily accommodate you, and they even sell refillable mugs and cups for this purpose.
+Many coffee shops will happily accommodate you and even sell refillable mugs and cups for this purpose.

 5. Tinsel and Garland

 So pretty, so sparkly, so unfortunate that plastic tinsel and garland can’t be recycled.
-Like ribbons and bows, these holiday decorations are made of materials that can’t be recycled.
+Like ribbons and bows, these holiday decorations are made of non-recyclable materials.
 Plus, their long, thin shapes make them unsuitable for recycling center machinery.
 If you want the nostalgia these baubles bring to the holiday season, seek eco-friendly alternatives like paper chains and felt garlands.

 FAQs